Dynamoid/dynamoid/README.md

 your custom class can override this with a `.dynamoid_field_type` class method, which would return either `:string` or `:number`.

-DynamoDB may support some other attribute types that are not yet supported by.
+DynamoDB may support some other attribute types that are not yet supported by Dynamoid.

 ### Associations